WanderingStar/resume/resume.md

     disaster or conflict.
 [Our project](http://datafordemocracy.org/projects/refugees.html) won a [United Nations Unite Ideas](http://ideas.unite.un.org/) competition sponsored by the [Internal Displacement Monitoring Center](http://www.internal-displacement.org/).
-    We presented our solution at the UN in Geneva, and are continuing to provide support and feature developments
+    We presented our solution at the UN in Geneva, and are continuing to provide support and feature development

 ## Selected Other Experience